-If you need to pay your hospital bill, simply go to the Cashier on level 3D, which is located inside the main entrance area.
+If you need to pay your hospital bill, simply go to the Cashier on level 3D (ground floor), which is located inside the main entrance area.

 Payments can be made using cash, EFTPOS, cheque or money order.
 Visa and MasterCard credit card payments are also accepted.